5 Things You Should Know About Founder's Day

-3. The settlement of St. Augustine was named after the feast day of the saint.
+3. St. Augustine was named after the feast day of the saint.

 The city is named St. Augustine because land was sighted on the feast day of St. Augustine of Hippo on August 28.
 A feast day is a day of dedication to a saint according to the Christian calendar of saints, usually on the presumed date of their death.
 St. Augustine of Hippo was a convert to the Christian faith and early theologian.
 He originally studied rhetoric and sought to be an orator in Rome, but became disillusioned with a life of excess.
 His book, Confessions, is considered the first autobiography of the Western World, and scenes from his life can be seen depicted in the windows of the Cathedral Basilica of St. Augustine.

 4. When Menéndez landed, he celebrated Mass with his crew.

 How do you thank God when you survive a dangerous expedition across a large body of water, with the possibility of hurricanes, scurvy, and pirates?
 You offer a Mass and thank God for your life, and for the lives of your crew.
 It's one of the first things Menéndez's crew did when they arrived, and it made St. Augustine an important site in the history of Catholicism in America.
 Pilgrims continue to visit St. Augustine and the Mission Nombre de Dios to this day to explore the site where Christianity came to America.
 The Mission Nombre de Dios has a cathedral, museum, worship center, and walking trails on their property for those looking to learn about and experience the spiritual past of St. Augustine's history.